 | | |

-Is the Joolz Aer Worth Buying?
+Is the Joolz Aer2 Worth Buying?
 I Tried it to Find Out!

 Friends, I am on a constant search for the best travel stroller, particularly that can fit in the overhead bin of an airplane.

 I’ve searched high and low, trying several in my quest to find the best.
-On my most recent trip to Southeast Asia, I brought the Joolz Aer along to see if it’s a contender.
-We used it for 12 straight hours in Singapore en route to Bali, and all of the airports on the trip.
+I originally had the OG model of the Joolz Aer, and recently tested out the Aer2 to see if it could truly be named the best travel stroller that fits in the overhead bin of an airplane.
 Here’s what to know before buying the Joolz Aer:

 joolz aer travel stroller